Why You Should NOT Just Walk into the Apple Store to Buy Your Mac

 The Apple-Certified Refurbished Mac Department is the other big way to buy from Apple and save.
 Getting a great deal on a refurb can have a lot to do with timing.
 Apple refurbs are current or previous generation models that have been tested, refurbished, and re-certified.
 They carry the same one-year, extendable warranty as regular Macs.
 These purchases also often qualify for printer rebates, and students can purchase refurbs through the education store to get the gift card.

-Apple’s Black Friday
+Wait for Apple’s Black Friday

 This is the exception to the rule.
 The one time of year you can find variations in pricing at the Apple Store is on Black Friday.
 Sadly, these sales usually consist of the same 5 percent off deals year after year, so if you're looking to score a good deal on a Mac on Black Friday, we recommend shopping anywhere but the Apple Store.
 Resist the siren's call of the Apple Store's shining halls and come to us for the best online deals.